SEU - Georgian National University

 NEGATIVE ASSESSMENTS

-(FX) Didn’t pass- 41-50 % of maximum evaluation which means that student needs working harder for passing and is entitled to pass an exam one more time by working independently.
+(FX) Didn’t pass - 41-50 % of maximum evaluation which means that the student needs to work harder to pass and is entitled to pass an exam one more time by working independently.
 The student is entitled to pass the exam in the same semester.
 The interval between the final and the additional exam should be no less than 10 days.

 ASSESSMENT COMPONENTS OF STUDENT’S KNOWLEDGE